 For more information, please contact us: 1-800-230-PLAN

-Healthy Moms, Healthy Babies is a neighborhood outreach program that targets pregnant, high-risk African American women in Mahoning County.
-In Mahoning County alone, African American women are twice as likely to have a baby that is considered very low birth weight than the population in general.
-Even more disturbing, the infant mortality rate in the African American community is twice the rate of that in the population in general.
+Healthy Moms, Healthy Babies is a neighborhood outreach program that targets pregnant, high-risk African American women in Mahoning and Trumbull counties.
+In Ohio, African American women are twice as likely to have a baby that is considered very low birth weight than the population in general.
+Even more disturbing, the infant mortality rate in Ohio in the African American community is twice the rate of that in the population in general.

 Our Healthy Moms, Healthy Babies program can help.
 Community Care Coordinators provide in-home visits during their client's pregnancy and until their baby turns two years old, and work to empower communities to help eliminate health disparities.
 The program is specifically tailored to the needs of each client and serves as a vital link to other local human service agencies.
 The focus of the program is to encourage early and consistent prenatal care.
-It's one of 13 Infant Mortality Reduction Initiatives in Ohio.
+There are 14 Infant Mortality Reduction Initiatives in Ohio; Planned Parenthood manages two of the programs.

 Healthy Moms, Healthy Babies addresses barriers that at-risk pregnant women and their babies experience.
 Many of the women in the program don't have transportation for prenatal appointments; may not have health insurance; and/or engage in risky behavior.
 Our staff helps their clients recognize and prevent poor health outcomes.